“Studying the TEXT and its CONTEXT”

-This semester program – the flagship of academic studies through JCBT — has been offered in conjunction with the Hebrew University since 1995.
-Instruction is currently either in English or French (Spanish is being considered for the future.)
+This semester program – the flagship of academic studies through JCBT – has been offered in conjunction with the Hebrew University since 1995.
+Instruction is currently either in English or French.
 This advanced academic course equips translators to work from the Bible’s original OT Hebrew Text (source language) so they may provide a more natural and accurate translation into their own mother-tongue (target language).

 The Language of the Hebrew Bible

-The student is challenged to begin learning Hebrew as a living language by developing both spoken and written language skills.
+The student is challenged to begin learning Hebrew as a living language via instruction in Hebrew which aims to enhance the development of both spoken and written language skills.
 Along with traditional approaches, this intensive course is enhanced by innovative study methods, including audio and video learning tutorials in a University language laboratory setting.
 Internalization of Hebrew vocabulary and grammar is encouraged through hearing, speaking, reading and writing Hebrew.
 This immersion approach leads to long-term retention of vocabulary and verb forms.

 Hebrew University Instructors

 Class Hours: 100 Credits: 5